escherpad/luna-saga/README.md

 let data = yield select() // <entire store>
 let data = yield select("number") // 1
 ```

+## Developing Luna-Saga

+- you need to have `karma-cli` installed globally. (do `npm install -g karma-cli`)
+- to build, run `npm run build`.
+This just calls `tsc` in project root.
+- to test, you can use `karma start`.
+I use webStorm's karma integration to run the tests.

 Work In Progress Below This Line
 ----